Menghanff/Weather_Wear/README.md

 If expanding the project with a backend or more complex frontend logic, consider integrating:
 - Jest for JS testing
 - Cypress for UI testing
-Known Bugs / Limitations
+Known Bugs / Limitations:

 •	- IP-based auto-location may be blocked on some networks or produce inaccurate city names.
 •	- Historical forecast is limited to a single date per request due to API limitations.
 •	- Forecast is limited to 1 day on the free Weatherstack plan.
 •	- No offline mode support.
-Roadmap for Future Development
+Roadmap for Future Development:

 •	- Add 3-day and 7-day forecast support (API upgrade required)
 •	- Add persistent recent searches (using localStorage or backend)
 •	- Add user preferences (e.g., activity type, indoor/outdoor)